The Ibrahim Leadership Fellowships

 Application process

-Applications for the 2024 Ibrahim Leadership Fellowships are now open, the deadline for applications is Friday, 20 October 2023.
+Applications for the 2025 Ibrahim Leadership Fellowships are now open.

 Fellowships are open to young professionals, mid-career and new executives from Africa with relevant work experience and a master’s degree.